russjudge/ArtemisSBS-ProtocolSharp/README.md

 ArtemisSBS-ProtocolSharp
 ========================

-Libraries and applications for utilizing the TCP/IP protocol used by Artemis SBS
+Libraries and applications for utilizing the TCP/IP protocol used by Artemis SBS, written in C#.

 Artemis SBS (Artemis Spaceship Bridge Simulator) can be found at http://www.artemis.eochu.com.